Jonathan Schoop Player Props: Tigers vs. Cardinals

 Cardinals Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Cardinals pitching staff ranks ninth in the league.
+- The Cardinals pitching staff ranks ninth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Cardinals have a 4.61 team ERA that ranks 19th across all league pitching staffs.
+- The Cardinals have the 21st-ranked team ERA across all league pitching staffs (4.62).

-- The Cardinals rank 17th in baseball in home runs given up (38 total, 1.2 per game).
+- Cardinals pitchers combine to rank 17th in baseball in home runs allowed (39 total, 1.1 per game).

-- Montgomery makes the start for the Cardinals, his seventh of the season.
-He is 2-4 with a 3.34 ERA and 32 strikeouts in 35 2/3 innings pitched.
+- Matz makes the start for the Cardinals, his seventh of the season.
+He is 0-4 with a 6.39 ERA and 31 strikeouts through 31 2/3 innings pitched.

-- The left-hander's most recent appearance was on Sunday against the Los Angeles Dodgers, when he threw 6 2/3 innings, surrendering one earned run while allowing five hits.
+- In his last appearance on Tuesday, the lefty threw five innings against the Los Angeles Angels, giving up four earned runs while surrendering six hits.

+- The 31-year-old has put up an ERA of 6.39, with 9 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .304 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.